TegaNatufe/TegaNatufe.github.io/index.md

 ![image](/media/updateVideo1.gif)

-This shows a full funnel
+This shows a full funnel through the NHS web app.

 ![image](/media/update8-1.gif)
 ![image](/media/update8-2.gif)

 ## Update 9

 We designed a new UI for the web portal.
+We felt that this new user interface design made it easier for users to navigate the website.
+The colour and font of the text as well as the colour of the background in order to provide better colour contrast, and thus make it more readable.

 ![image](/media/update9.jpeg)